top of page

 In France, an ‘alternance’ is a popular choice for students and young people looking to progress in their career.
 Many institutions and schools offer the possibility of an ‘alternance’ program and work with their students to provide and facilitate these opportunities.

-Our previous blog article explained what the French alternance system is, but is it worth it and what are the real benefits?
+Our previous blog article explained how the French alternance system works, but is it worth it and what are the real benefits?

 Here are five good reasons to do an ‘alternance’: